dauntlessjaypee/VIEH-GROUP/README.md

 # VIEH-GROUP
-I create this encryption code under the internship VIEH Group.
+I createD this encryption code under the internship VIEH Group.
 I write my code in the c++ language in which I was confident towrite my code.
 As we execute the file the compiler will run it and will ask to enter the message to encrypt the file.
 I created this encryption code under the internship opportunity I got by the VIEH Group.